bruno-moura-2804/bruno-moura-2804/README.md

 # 💫 About Me:
 My name is Bruno Moura, I am 20 years old, and I am from São José dos Campos, SP.
 Currently, I am studying Computer Science and participating in a training program with Embraer.
 I have experience in Full Stack development, with skills in Python, Java, JavaScript, HTML, CSS, as well as solid knowledge in Microsoft Office and data management.
 I am passionate about technology and innovation, always seeking to learn and share what I know.
-You can follow my work on GitHub or on linkedin www.linkedin.com/in/bruno-henrique2804 , thank you very much 😊
+Thank you very much 😊

 <h3 align="left">Connect with me!</h3>